Your Wroclaw Travel Guide for the Perfect Weekend Escape

 I was perfectly content to chance upon the dwarves as I did my sightseeing around Wroclaw, but if you’re up for a scavenger hunt, you can use this gnome map on your phone and try to find as many as possible.

-Looking for dwarves in Wroclaw, Poland.
+Looking for dwarves in Wroclaw, Poland and spotting them everywhere

 Admire the architecture around Market Square